fizzed/nitro/README.md

 # Nitro OpenJDK Builds by Fizzed

+Optimized OpenJDK builds for riscv64 architecture!

+Most popular ways of installing the JDK do not provide riscv64 builds.
+If they are provided (such as via debian or ubuntu), as of 2023, those are with the "Zero VM" which runs in interpreted mode.
+That mode offers terrible performance.

-Optimized OpenJDK builds for riscv64 architecture.
-As of Java 19, the JIT compiler has been ported to risv64, providing significant performance boosts compared to the "Zero VM", which almost every linux distribution provides for riscv64 builds as of 2023.
+As of Java 19, the JIT compiler has been ported to risv64, providing significant performance boosts compared to the "Zero VM".

 ## Install